Get insider access

 7.8 TV Shows

-The Hisense U7K is very good for TV shows.
-It gets very bright in SDR and has fantastic reflection handling, easily handling bright rooms.
-It has good image processing, so low-bitrate shows from streaming platforms look good, as does low-resolution content from cable boxes and DVDs.
-Unfortunately, its viewing angle is inadequate, so it's not the best TV to watch shows in a wide seating arrangement.
+The Hisense U7K is good for TV shows.
+It gets very bright in SDR and has fantastic reflection handling, making it a good fit for bright rooms.
+It also has good image processing, so low-bitrate shows from streaming platforms look good, as does low-resolution content from cable boxes and DVDs.
+Plus, Google TV OS offers a wide selection of apps to access all your favorite shows.
+That said, its viewing angle is inadequate, so it's not the best TV to watch shows in a wide seating arrangement.

 Pros